katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 >
 > Note that with the volume mount, your files will not disappear when you remove the container because they are stored in a directory on the local computer.
 If you really want to get rid of them, you will have to delete them either on the container or on your local computer.
 >
 > You can make use of this, for example, when you have forgotten to stop VNC with `stop_vnc` when you exit the container.
-You can remove the container.
+Probably the quickest way to clean is to remove and recreate the container.
 When you do it, the files that block the VNC from starting will be removed and as they are not located in the mounted directory, they will not be present when you create a new container.
 But the files in your working area (as `test.tmp` above) will be there again.
 {: .challenge}